-On the other hand, if you are already sure about undergoing an abortion surgery, we will ask you to submit a surgical abortion consent form.
-Regardless of the marital status (married or unmarried), both the signatures of the patient herself and her partner are necessary on the form.
-In the case of minors, we normally request for the parent’s signature on the form to be submitted to us.
+On the other hand, if you are already sure about undergoing an abortion surgery, we will ask you to submit a surgical abortion consent forms.
+Regardless of the marital status (married or unmarried), both the signatures of the patient herself and her partner are necessary on the forms.
+In the case of minors, we normally request for the parent’s signature on the forms to be submitted to us.

-However, in the case that the pregnancy was due to the DV, rape, and etc., the partner’s consent is no longer needed.
-The consent from the family of the patient is required.
+However, in the case that the pregnancy was due to domestic violence, rape, the partner is living far away, and etc., the partner’s consent is no longer needed.
+Consent from the family of the patient is required.

 For the follow-up checkup after the surgery, an outpatient visit for about a week postoperatively is required.
 The cost of the postoperative examination is included in the surgery fees and no additional charges will be added after the surgery.
-We also provide counseling services if you wish to utilize an after surgery services.
+We also provide counseling services if you wish to utilize after-surgery services.

 The surgery lasts for 10 to 15 minutes but the effect of this type of anesthesia lasts for 2 to 3 hours.
 The patient can go home after the effect of anesthesia subsides.
 Since there is an effect of anesthesia, please avoid work that requires driving and concentration on the day of surgery.
 Abortion surgery only requires half a day.
-You may visit the clinic in the morning and you can go home in the afternoon, or you may have the surgery in the afternoon and come back home in the evening.
+You may visit the clinic in the morning and you can go home around noon, or you may have the surgery in the afternoon and go home in the evening.

-In the case of surgery under local anesthesia, it is possible to return home if there is no problem an hour after the operation.
+In case of surgery under local anesthesia, it is possible to go home an hour after the operation if there is no problem with bleeding .

 Before the surgery blood testing is required to check for anemia, liver function, and renal function.
-We will also test for infections such as AIDS and hepatitis.
+We will also test for infections such as HIV and hepatitis.

 Surgical costs and expenses